taqimuhammad/Javascript-work/README.md

 # Javascript-work
-Just some small tasks in javascript
+Just some small tasks in JavaScript